About — Gray Hairs and Glory

 Gray Hairs and Glory Ministry

-However, this mission weaves together three distinct strands of one golden thread.
-As a chaplain, a wisdom hunter, and a story-gatherer, I gather treasures of faith and experience for each generation, crafting reflections, devotionals, and stories that encourage, inspire, and fill all with hope in Christ.
+This ministry weaves together three distinct strands of one golden thread.
+As a chaplain, a wisdom hunter, and a story-gatherer, I gather treasures of faith and experience for each generation—crafting reflections, devotionals, and stories that encourage, inspire, and fill all with hope in Christ.

-• For The sandwich generation (50s-60s)—caregivers, navigating families, those in the beautiful middle—I search for grace-filled insights, offering devotionals and practical reflections to sustain your heart as you bridge the generations with love.
+Caregivers navigating families, those in the beautiful middle—I search for grace-filled insights, offering devotionals and practical reflections to sustain your heart as you bridge generations with love.

 “Honoring the past.
 Encouraging the present.
 Inspiring the future in Christ.”

-My Journey: Becoming a Chaplain, a Wisdom Hunter, and a Story-gatherer
+Becoming a Chaplain, a Wisdom Hunter, and a Story-Gatherer

 When I first began serving seniors, my focus was simply on encouraging them—offering comfort, prayer, and pastoral presence.
 I came to give.
 But what I discovered changed everything: I wasn’t just ministering to them; I was learning from them.